Sustainability Policies -Contribution to a sustainable environment-

 Note: The number of renewable energy power plants and output of renewable energy facilities at the Kenedix renewable energy fund are as of the end of each year and include locations that are operating or under development by Kenedix Investment Partners, Inc.

-As part of our decarbonization management, we established Kenedix Green Energy, Inc. (KGE), a wholly owned subsidiary of Kenedix, Inc., on June 5, 2023, with the aim of contributing to the reduction of CO2 emissions by switching to 100% renewable energy for the electricity consumed by the properties managed by Kenedix group in order to achieve the carbon neutrality of Kenedix group.
-KGE’s main business is service provider of retail electricity business as stipulated in the Electricity Business Act, and its current goal is to convert to 100% renewable energy for the electricity consumed by the properties owned by our group REITs by the end of FY2025.
+We established Kenedix Green Energy, Inc. (KGE) on June 5, 2023, with the aim of contributing to the reduction of CO2 emissions by switching to 100% renewable energy for the electricity consumed by the properties managed by Kenedix group.

 By promoting this business, KGE will contribute to the realization of GHG emission reduction target of “Net Zero” for the Group REITs, as well as to the Kenedix Group’s key material issue of “Contributing to a Sustainable Environment.”